 Refund policy: Due to the nature of the content and its immediate availability for the viewing after the purchase, we do not issue any refunds.
 Full refunds are only possible due to technical issues, and upon presentation of a proof that you are unable to access the video files.

 - This course is mainly for current and long-standing Bell’s palsy sufferers, who are looking for knowledge and understanding

 - It is for those who want to understand the process of facial palsy, the formation of its complications and the recovery process

 - It is for those who are currently going through an acute phase of Bell’s palsy and want to lower the risk of developing complications

-We have created these lessons because through the experience with our rehabilitation patients, we see how a good understanding of Bell’s palsy helps them in their recovery.
+We have created these videos because through the experience with our rehabilitation patients, we see how a good understanding of Bell’s palsy helps them in their recovery.
 The knowledge gave them confidence, patience and motivation to keep on fighting and working hard to improve their condition.
-It also gave them hope, because they understood why the recovery is always possible and they knew that they just had to carry on and the results would definitely come!
+It also gave them hope, because they understood why the recovery is always possible and they knew that they just had to carry on and the results would definitely come.

 What is the difference between this course and another Video Lectures course?

 “Bell’s Palsy & Its Residuals: What it is and what to do about it” Video Lectures focus on explaining not only the processes of facial palsy and its residuals but also the underlying principals of rehabilitation and recovery.
 The Q&A videos will further help you to get the answers to your existing questions.
 It includes more information than the “Bell’s Palsy Knowledge Base Video Course” but the information is less detailed.